arcus/Arcus_Labs_Orientation/new_data_contribution.md

 ### Technical Considerations

 The transfer of study data files and the required contextual information is the final step before the archiving process kicks off.
-All contributed files will be arranged in the our Project Template Directory structure, which will be covered in the next module [LINK] and a [GitHub](https://github.research.chop.edu/arcus/rdm-project-template) repo with more detail about the structure.
+All contributed files will be arranged in the our Project Template Directory structure, which will be covered in the next module [LINK] and a [GitHub repository](https://github.research.chop.edu/arcus/rdm-project-template) with more detail about the structure.

 Depending on the size of your dataset, a variety of technical solutions are available at CHOP to facilitate the transfer.
 For large collections, like many omics projects or longitudinally collected clinical datasets, Arcus will provision a secure cloud to cloud transfer or set up an especially provisioned Isilon share.
 Isilon shares are NAS (network attached storage) arrays configured and managed by [CHOP's Research Information Services](https://www.research.chop.edu/ris-infrastructure-services).
 They are provisioned using Microsoft Active Directory permissions, and are easy to set up access for any CHOP credentialed staff memeber.